recursion-ninja/masters-thesis/doc/REVISIONS.md

     Note: Covered in #24/#25

-27. > minor, but you never expanded FSU before here
+27. > Minor, but you never expanded FSU before here
     Spot: Page 17
     Note: Artifact of abreviation command(s)
+    Edit: `02000c053b02bd2c2c4c580f166cea9a338b7cdc`

+28. > Is the attacker a group member?
+    Spot: Page 18
+    Note: Added in future work
     Edit: ``